swipe-org/swipe/SPECIFICATION.md

 - *vibrate*: The **Element** vibrates left to right, where the "delta" property specifies the distance (the default is 10)
 - *blink*: The **Element** blinks changing its opacity from 1 to 0.
 - *wiggle*: The **Element** rotates left and right, where the "delta" property specifies the angree in degree (the default is 15)
+- *shift*: The **Element** shift to the specified direction where the "direction" property specifies the direction ("n", "s", "e" or "w", the default is "n").
+Use it with the "tiling" property.
 - *path*: The **Element** performs path animation, where the "path" property specifies a collection of **Paths**.
 - *sprite*: The **Element** performs a sprite animation.